ajeetku/list-of-contents/readme.md

 4. =Design Options=: Different design options for the TOC.

 == Changelog ==
+= 1.0.4 (15-09-2024) =
+* Added Navigation to index on google search.
+* Added Compatibility with classic editor.

 = 1.0.3 (28-08-2024) =
 * Avoid blank headings.
 * remove block, if no headings.